MatheusHH/credit_card_validator/README.md

     `ValidateCard.card_number_validate(number)`

-and then it will return true for valid credit card or false for invalid credit card.
+and then it will return true for valid credit card or false for invalid credit card. if you use this gem inside terminal, require 'credit_card_validator' instead.

 ## Development